maggiemcc/bootstrap-calm-mind/README.md

 - For filler text use a [lorem ipsum generator](https://www.lipsum.com/)

+## Project Requirements
+- [ ] Content matchs the picked theme.
+- [ ] Layout matches the website picked.
+- [ ] Proper Use of Bootstrap's CSS Grid System.
+- [ ] Two CSS Component
+- [ ] Two JS Component
+- [ ] Has a home, contact, and secondary page.

 ## Project Setup

 We will be using git throughout the semester.
 Each project much be forked and cloned to get started.